pkic/pkimm/categories/infrastructure-management/_index.md

 - Routers with strong access control lists
 - Other technologies that restrict access to a particular segment of a network

 For the proper maintenance of the infrastructure and deployed PKI components, the staging/testing environment should be available in the same configuration as the production environment.
-If needed, development environment can be used for testing and development purposes.
+If needed, development environments can be used for testing and development purposes.
-Production, staging, and development environments should be logically separated and isolated from each other, including data that is used in the environments.
+Production, staging, and development environments should be logically separated and isolated from each other, including the data that is used in the environments.

 #### Assessment